Chronic myelomonocytic leukemia: WHO criteria

 CMML-1 and CMML-2 can be additionally grouped as CMML-1 or CMML-2 with eosinophilia.
 These are diagnosed if the above criteria are met and the blood eosinophil count is >1.5 billion/L.

-Presence of two or more phenotypic abnormalities can aid a diagnosis of CMML in the absence of identifying cytogenetic or dysplastic features.
+The presence of two or more phenotypic abnormalities can aid in diagnosis in the absence of cytogenetic or dysplastic features.
 These can include the expression of CD56 and/or CD2, or under-expression of HLA-DR.

 Prognosis

 Factors affecting prognosis

 CMML-2 has a reduced overall survival as compared with CMML-1, with median survivals of 15 and 20 months, respectively.
 Myeloproliferative CMML (>13 billion monocytes/L) has a reduced survival compared with myelodysplastic CMML.
 A platelet count of <100 billion/L reduces overall survival.
 A haemoglobin level of <10g/dL has a reduced overall survival.
-Some cytogenetic abnormalities have implications on the prognosis of CMML.
-Normal karyotypes or the single loss of the Y chromosome have low risk prognoses.
-Trisomy 8, chromosome 7 abnormalities and complex karyotypes comprise a high risk group.
+Some cytogenetic abnormalities have implications for the prognosis of CMML.
+Normal karyotypes or the single loss of the Y chromosome have low-risk prognoses.
+Trisomy 8, chromosome 7 abnormalities, and complex karyotypes comprise a high-risk group.
 Other cytogenetic abnormalities have intermediate prognoses.
 Somatic mutations in genes such as ASXL1 and EZH2 are associated with a poor prognosis.

 CMML has a 20–30% chance of transformation to AML, a lower rate than other similar diseases.
 The CMML-2 subtype is associated with increased risk of transformation and ASXL1 and RUNX1 mutations also increase the risk of transition to AML.

 Scoring systems

 IPSS

 The International Prognostic Scoring System (IPSS) was developed in the mid-1990s to assess the prognosis of MDS patients.
-This system stratifies cases into 2 groups; a lower-risk group (sub divided into low and intermediate-1) and a higher risk (subdivided into intermediate-2 and high).
-It uses the blast percentage, number of cytopenias and bone marrow cytogenetics data to place cases of CMML into these groups.
-Due to the scoring system being developed for MDS, the more myeloproliferative cases of CMML (WBC >13 billion) are excluded from the scoring system.
+This system stratifies cases into 2 groups: a lower-risk group (subdivided into low and intermediate-1) and a higher-risk group (subdivided into intermediate-2 and high).
+It uses the blast percentage, number of cytopenias, and bone marrow cytogenetics data to place cases of CMML into these groups.
+Due to the scoring system being developed for MDS, more myeloproliferative cases of CMML (WBC >13 billion) are excluded from the scoring system.
 Although the IPSS scoring system is used clinically, there is a high variability in each group.
 For this reason, new modalities for assessing prognosis in MDS (and CMML) are being developed.

 MD Anderson Prognostic Scoring System

 A new method developed using data from the M.D.
-Anderson Cancer Center found that a haemoglobin level of <12g/dL, total circulating lymphocyte count of >2.5 billion/L, >0% immature myeloid cells, >10% bone marrow blasts causes a reduced overall survival.
-This data allows cases of CMML to be stratified into low, intermediate-1, intermediate-2 and high risk groups.
-These groups have median survival times of 24, 15, 8 and 5 months respectively.
+Anderson Cancer Center found that a haemoglobin level of <12g/dL, total circulating lymphocyte count of >2.5 billion/L, >0% immature myeloid cells, and >10% bone marrow blasts causes a reduced overall survival.
+This data allows CMML cases to be stratified into low, intermediate-1, intermediate-2, and high-risk groups.
+These groups have median survival times of 24, 15, 8, and 5 months, respectively.